Hitchcock Nature Center

 - Pet waste changes the ecology of the park’s precious loess soil, flora, fauna, and water and leaves behind harmful bacteria.

-- Pets are not permitted in cabins.
+- Pets are NOT permitted in cabins.

-Hitchcock Nature Center offers RV campsites, tent campsites, a group campsite, and three camping cabins in the park campground, and seven backcountry camping sites spread throughout the park along hiking trails.
 Get back to your roots and enjoy a rustic evening tucked away in the Loess Hills!

 RV Sites (First-come, first-served; Non-reservable)